dhargitai/lattixiq/docs/prd.md

 A **Freemium Subscription Model** will be used to maximize user acquisition and long-term value.

 - **Free Tier:**
-    - Full access to the Onboarding and the user's **first** complete Growth Roadmap.
+    - Full access to the Onboarding and the user's **first** complete LattixIQ Roadmap.
 - **Premium Tier (Monthly/Annual Subscription):**
     - **Mental Model & Bias Library:** Unlocks the full library of content.
 5
     - **Unlimited Roadmaps:** Create custom roadmaps or choose from advanced pre-built ones (e.g., "Roadmap for Effective Leadership").